www.BillSmithBooks.com BillSmithBooks.com

 Writing is an intensely individual process; everyone does it differently.
 The "right" technique is the one that works for you.

-Some authors do incredibly detailed outlines; others don't even scribble a page of notes before they start writing.
-Some authors write only at a keyboard while others write drafts by hand and then type them in.
-(I do both, depending upon my mood.
+Some authors write only at a keyboard, while others write drafts by hand and then type them in.
+I do both, depending upon my mood.
 I find writing by hand liberating...but it's also frustratingly slow.
-Writing at the keyboard can be exhilerating when it works...but more often than not, I find the flow of ink across paper is what's needed to get the words tumbling out of me.)
+Writing at the keyboard can be exhilerating when it works...but more often than not, I find the flow of ink across paper is what's needed to get the words tumbling out of me.
+One of my favorite tools is my Alphasmart, a portable word processor that runs for days on a set of batteries and allows me to write anywhere without lugging around a bulky laptop.

 Some authors fixate on getting the first draft perfect while others, like me, just shrug and let the first draft be an unwieldy beast, figuring that it can be fixed in editing.